andreasabel/inCode/entry/pipes-streaming-huffman-compression-in-haskell-part-3.md

 > Originally posted by [Justin Le](https://blog.jle.im/) on June 26, 2014.
 > [Read online!](https://blog.jle.im/entry/pipes-streaming-huffman-compression-in-haskell-part-3.html)

-Let’s finally finish up our Streaming Huffman Compression project by actually implementing the “streaming” part :) In [part 1](http://blog.jle.im/entry/streaming-huffman-compression-in-haskell-part-1-trees) we looked at the data structures which we used to implement our compression logic; in [part 2](http://blog.jle.im/entry/streaming-huffman-compression-in-haskell-part-2-binary) we looked at the actual compression/decompression algorithm and implemented it.
+Let's finally finish up our Streaming Huffman Compression project by actually implementing the "streaming" part :) In [part 1](http://blog.jle.im/entry/streaming-huffman-compression-in-haskell-part-1-trees) we looked at the data structures which we used to implement our compression logic; in [part 2](http://blog.jle.im/entry/streaming-huffman-compression-in-haskell-part-2-binary) we looked at the actual compression/decompression algorithm and implemented it.
-Finally, let’s wrap it all up and actually implement a streaming interface!
+Finally, let's wrap it all up and actually implement a streaming interface!

-If we were using an imperative approach, this would usually involve some sort of loop — read a byte, process it, write the resulting byte, read the next, process it, write it…it’s a step of instructions that a computer will be able to perform step-by-step.
+If we were using an imperative approach, this would usually involve some sort of loop --- read a byte, process it, write the resulting byte, read the next, process it, write it...it's a step of instructions that a computer will be able to perform step-by-step.

 In Haskell, when we can, we try to look for a pure, declarative approach based on compositions of abstractions.
-That’s what Haskell does best, after all.
-So let’s see what we can do!
+That's what Haskell does best, after all.
+So let's see what we can do!

 (All of the code in this article and the ones before can be downloaded [from github](https://github.com/mstksg/inCode/tree/master/code-samples/huffman), so